Krystman/Native-Pico-8-for-MinUI-for-RG-CUBEXX-Wifi-Fix-/NATIVE PICO-8 FOR RG CUBEXX STOCK OS/readme.txt

 4) Splore and play!

-5) To exit Pico-8, select Options from a game's menu (accessed with the START button) and select "Shutdown Pico-8".
+5) To exit Pico-8, simply tap the power button at any time.

-Note: Make sure you are either connected to Wi-Fi or have at least one game in your Roms/PICO folder - otherwise you can get stuck inside Pico-8 and require a hard reset!